 General Information Concerning Patents.
-Contains a vast amount of general information concerning the application for and granting of patents, expressed in nontechnical language for the layman.
+Contains general information concerning the application for and granting of patents, expressed in nontechnical language for the layman.
 Multiple copies available from Superintendent of Documents.

-Manual of Patent Examing Procedure.
-A loose-leaf manual which serves primarily as a detailed reference work on patent examining practice and procedure for the Patent and Trademark Office's Examining Corps.
+Manual of Patent Examining Procedure.
+A loose-leaf manual which serves primarily as a detailed reference work on patent examining practice and procedure for the Patent and Trademark Office's Examining Corps >including statutes, rules, treaties, etc<.
 Subscription service includes basic manual, revisions, and change notices.

-Patents and Inventions-An Information Aid to Inventors.
+Patents and Inventions - An information Aid to Inventors.
 The purpose of this publication is to aid inventors in deciding whether to apply for patents, in obtaining patent protection, and in promoting their inventions.

 Patent Attorneys and Agents Registered to Practice Before the U.S. Patent and Trademark Office.
-An alphabetically and a geographically arranged listing of patent attors: tys and agents registered to practice before the U.S. Patent and Trademark Office.
+An alphabetically and a geographically arranged listing of patent attorneys and agents registered to practice before the U.S. Patent and Trademark Office.